vm70/stratagem/CONTRIBUTING.md

 > [!TIP]
 >
 > When updating the version number, don't forget to check the label!
+Since the
+> label represents a 128x128 image and not a text field, it can't be searched
+> with command-line tools like `grep` or `rg`.

 ## Directory Structure